enajork/devex/README.md

 - https://i3wm.org/docs/debugging.html

 ## TODO
-- Make it easier to assign main monitor in i3 config (possibly via env var - digging into [this](https://github.com/i3/i3/issues/5077) thread might help)
+- Make it easier to assign main monitor in i3 config (possibly via env var - digging into [this](https://github.com/i3/i3/issues/5077) thread might help).
+- Window focus needs to be more obvious.
+Using xwindow in polybar for the time being.

 ## Future improvements
 - Make installation script to automate setup - might consider using Ansible